neondatabase/website/content/docs/manage/database-access.md

 GRANT readwrite TO readwrite_user1;
 ```

-### Create a developer role
+## Create a developer role

-This section describes how to create a "development branch" and grant developers full database access on the development branch.
+This section describes how to create a "development branch" and grant developers full access on a database on the development branch.
 To accomplish this, we will create a developer role on the "parent" branch, create a development branch, and then assign users to the developer role on the development branch.

 As you work through the steps in this scenario, it is important to remember that when you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.

 To get started:

-1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+1. Connect to your database **on the parent branch** from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Use your default Neon role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
 For example, create a role named `dev_users`.